tiagomota79/javascript-project/README.md

 Be sure to check the images for more information on the different features of the game

+# Grading criterias

+Setup player is functional

+- printSectionTitle
+- createPlayer
+  - Creates a player object with the specified properties (name, level, items)
+  - Creates an array of cloned items for the items property
+    - items array has item objects with the appropriate properties
+    - clone
+    - assertEqual (this is a helper function to check if clone works as intended, not necessary for the game itself)
+    - cloneArray

+Setup board is functional

+- initBoard
+- createBoard
+  - Creates the board with specified number of rows and columns
+  - First and last row & first and last column are wall entities
+  - The rest is grass entities
+- placePlayer
+  - Places player object in the middle of the board
+- printBoard
+- create functions
+  - Creates the entities with correct properties (based on README) and values specified in parameters
+    - Items must be cloned (so as to not modify the original items array)
+  - createMonster
+  - createItem
+  - createTradesman
+  - createDungeon
+- updateBoard
+  - Set the board entity at the entity position

+Game core features

+- move
+  - Player can move in the 4 directions specified
+  - Player cannot move past walls
+  - When player moves, the entity that was there (e.g.) grass shows up again
+  - If player encounters an entity (monster, item, tradesman, dungeon) a message appears to print which entity was encountered (e.g. 'Found the tradesman!')
+- Player can pickup an item
+  - When an item is picked up, a grass entity can be created to take its place
+- Player can fight monsters
+  - Encountering a monster triggers 2 setInterval
+    - Player attack: setInterval using the speed property of the player as the interval time, damages the enemy by the value of the player's attack property
+    - Monster attack: setInterval using the speed property of the monster as the interval time, damages the player by the value of the monster's attack property
+  - Player or monster can die if hp reaches 0
+    - HP cannot go under 0
+    - triggers printSectionTitle with 'GAME OVER' message if player dies
+  - Player gains exp points for defeating monsters
+    - Player can level up if enough exp is earned.
+  - Player can obtain monster items when defeated
+- Player can win the game
+  - Move to unlocked dungeon with princess triggers printSectionTitle with 'GAME OVER' message

+Game additional features

+- Player can buy items from tradesman
+  - Removes gold from player by item value
+  - Removes the item bought from tradesman items
+  - Adds item bought to player items property
+- Player can sell items to tradesman
+  - Adds gold to player
+  - Removes the item sold from player items
+  - Adds item sold to tradesman items property
+- Dungeon
+  - Player receives dungeon items and gold when there is no princess

+Game extra features

+- useItem
+  - Can use potions, bombs
+  - Can use key to unlock locked dungeon
+- useSkill
+  - Cooldown decreases every 100ms (e.g. 10000 cooldown, every 100ms cooldown value decreases by 100.
+At 0, skill is useable again)

 # Game rules

 ## Entities